 A betta’s life expectancy tends to be shorter if kept in a bowl.
 Their lifespan is often less than a year in such a small home.
 If you have a betta in a fishbowl or other small container, I would definitely recommend upgrading her/his home to a tank of at least 5 gallons.

-Can betta fish live for 10 years?
+Can they live for 10 years?

 There are unconfirmed reports of bettas living as long as 10 years, but these are very rare and unusual cases!